Freely-Given-org/ESFM/ESFMspec.md

 ## Additional observations

-1. This spec neither forces nor discourages tagging words outside of Bible verse text, i.e., in titles, introductions, and section headings, etc. It just depends on what you want/need.
+1. This spec neither forces nor discourages tagging words outside of Bible verse text, i.e., in titles, introductions, section headings, and footnotes, etc. It just depends on what you want/need.
 2. If every word in a ESFM text is tagged and the numbers are consecutive, and if the linked table contains information about what punctuation & whitespace and paragraph & character markers precede and/or follow the word, it's conceivable that a text could be constructed from the table alone (i.e., just from walking through the table without requiring any ESFM file).
 This was not a design goal, but a side-effect, and it probably makes more sense for an original language (Heb/Grk) text than for a translation (because it tends to have less additional fields like section headings as well as less character markup).

 ## Discarded ideas